 Nora Lum (Awkafina)

-Nora Lum, also known as Awkwafina, is an American actress, rapper, and comedian.
+Nora Lum was an American actress, rapper, and comedian.
 She was born in Stony Brook, Long Island, New York, to a Chinese American father and a Korean American Mother.
-As a young musician, she adopted the name Awkwafina at 15 years old and used it as an alter-ego to her quiet personality.
-Also known for her distinctive voice, the actress has a resume of 15 movie credits, nine voice credits, and one screenwriter credit.
+She adopted the name Awkwafina at 15 years old and used it as an alter-ego to her quiet personality.
+Also known for her distinctive voice, the actress had a resume of 15 movie credits, nine voice credits, and one screenwriter credit.
 In 2012, Nora received mainstream attention with the viral video "My Vag."
-The parody rap song has received millions of views on YouTube.
+The parody rap song received millions of views on YouTube.
 The song reflected her use of "blaccent" or AAVE, and she continued using the vocabulary in subsequent years in many acting roles.

 Issue (Appropriation)

-Appropriating Black culture has been used in marketing and self-promotion in exchange for monetary gain and recognition.
-With the mass normalization of Whites using AAVE, many young teens and adults have profited from Black creativity and speech (Cook et al., 2021).
-Nora's use of Blaccent has become part of her identity and appeal.
+Appropriating Black culture was often used in marketing and self-promotion in exchange for monetary gain and recognition.
+With the mass normalization of Whites using AAVE, many young teens and adults profited from Black creativity and speech (Cook et al., 2021).
+Nora's use of Blaccent became part of her identity and appeal.
 Many of her characters portrayed in movies and television shows used various amounts of AAVE.
 She stated that her use of AAVE was unintentional.
 She attributed her use to her immigrant background, public school environment, consumption of TV and film, and her "respect for hip-hop " (White, 2022)."
 Conversely, the actress was against portraying Asian stereotypes or playing an Asian character with an Asian accent.
 Lum stated, "I make it very clear; I don't ever go out for auditions where I feel like I'm making a minstrel out of our people (Tamantha, 2021)."

 Response

 Awkwafina’s comments received negative criticism.
 Twitter users were the most vocal as many felt her explanation was insufficient as she mocked Black culture while she protected her own.
 In addition, her use of "blaccent" was a form of appropriation, and Black creators demanded an apology and the discontinued use of the vernacular.
 On February 5, 2022, Awkwanfina released an apology and announced she was personally quitting Twitter due to the criticisms she received.
-However, the actress also stated that her Twitter account will remain active but run by her social team until her return in 2024 (Melendez, 2022).
+However, the actress also stated that her Twitter account would remain active but run by her social team until her return in 2024 (Melendez, 2022).
 However, the actress refused to quit or "retire" from other social media platforms.
 She stated, "Even if I wanted to, and I didn't drunkenly hit someone with a shoehorn and now escaping as a fugitive (Massabrook, 2022).”

 Decisions

-The increased social backlash has caused some celebrities and content creators that use "blaccent" to backtrack their comments.
+The increased social backlash caused some celebrities and content creators that use "blaccent" to backtrack their comments.
 In addition, they removed online content and, in some cases, deleted social media accounts entirely.
 Did Awkwafina make the right decision to quit Twitter?
 Did Awkwafina exploit black culture for financial gain and notoriety?
-Do social media platforms need to create policies against exploitation and appropriation?
+Was there a need for social media platforms to create policies against exploitation and appropriation?

 References